-You will have a daily grade (DG) in eCampus between most class sessions.
-Daily grades will typically be assigned one class and due at 6 AM on the date of the next class (for most students, that means that they are due before they go to bed the night before class).
+You will have a daily grade (DG) in Canvas between most class sessions.
+Daily grades will typically be assigned one class and due at 6 AM on the date of the next class (for most students, that means that the assignments should be submitted before the student goes to bed the night before class).
 For Daily Grades, you may use your book, notes, calculators, internet sources, and even help from other people as long as you can explain the answers that you submit.
 This is an opportunity for you to interact with the material with as much support as you need to understand the answers you submit.